This company is not yet accredited. To learn more, see reviews below or submit your own.

 Their luggage liability policy states that they will offer 'US $20 per kilo for checked baggage'.
 They have offered me US $60 (3 kilos) but my guitar case weighs just under 10 kilos with the guitar in it.
 They are now saying that the liability is only for the weight of the piece of luggage EMPTY.
 Of course, this is a ridiculous idea because I did not take my guitar case on the plane EMPTY, plus it does not say that in their policy.
 As I am currently in Australia (American citizen on holiday), I have contacted the consumer affairs in Sydney and they have advised me to contact consumer affairs in U.S.A. because I purchased my ticket in the states (on the internet).

-Air Pacific Company Profile
+Air Pacific Company Information

 - Company Name: